-Everyone loves a great decorated sugar cookie recipe, and these White Chocolate Snowflake Cookies are soft and full of flavor….all they need is a piping of white chocolate and some sprinkles for a festive touch!
+Everyone loves a decorated sugar cookie recipe, and these Chocolate Snowflake Cookies are full of flavor.
+There’s no cocoa powder in these – just a simple piping of white chocolate and some sprinkles for a festive touch!

 A crumbly, vanilla-scented sugar cookie is one of the best things you can eat, ever.
-I mean, who doesn’t want to eat one?
+I mean, who wouldn’t want to eat giant white chocolate snowflakes?

-And if it’s drizzled with white chocolate and sprinkles, I’m done.
-If you feel the need to add a frothy cup of My Favorite Hot Chocolate with said cookies, well, who am I to argue?
+If sugar cookies are drizzled with any kind of chocolate and sprinkles, I’m done.
+If you feel the need to have a frothy cup of Hot Chocolate with said cookies, well, who am I to argue?

 Here’s why this sugar cookie recipe is so good:

-- The dough on these cookies are thick, but still a little soft when you bit into them.
-This is a good thing.
+- The dough on these snowflake cookies are thick, but still a little soft when you bit into them.
+This is an easy recipe and a festive dessert for lots of occasions.
+The snowflake shapes are super fun!

 - Even though these cookies are shaped like a snowflake, they’re plain enough to stand up to a sweet garnish of white chocolate.
 If you’re a fan of this idea, you’d probably like my White Chocolate Peanut Butter Cups.